MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-communication-services/includes/4-when-to-use-it.md

 * iOS (Swift)
 * Android

-If your business/application/idea intends to use languages or surface areas/platforms that ACS doesn't support.
+If your business/application/idea intends to use languages or devices/browsers that ACS doesn't support.
 Then ACS may not be correct for you.

 ### Geographic Region